OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_video/Learning_resource_Video.md

 The [course element "Video"](Course_Element_Video.md) allows the author to embed videos directly into a course.
 The video is either chosen out of the list of available videos in the authoring, or directly imported.
-Compared to videos embedded as a course element "Single page" - videos embedded like this allow:
+Compared to videos embedded as a [course element "Single page" - videos embedded](Single_Page_Add_edit_video.md) course element "Single page" - videos embedded like this allow:

   * playback with subtitles
   * playback in different resolutions (especially relevant for mobile, or without WiFi-access)